Housing and Human Service Plans

 Eugene-Springfield One-Year Action Plan FY 2021: Substantial Amendment, CDBG-CV1 (Full Action Plan Document)

-Eugene-Springfield One-Year Action Plan FY 2021 Action Plan: Minor Amendment (Full Action Plan Document) - DRAFT
+Eugene-Springfield One-Year Action Plan FY 2021: Minor Amendment (Full Action Plan Document)

-Eugene-Springfield One-Year Action Plan FY 2021 Action Plan: Substantial Amendment - CDBG-CV3 (Proposed Allocation).
-The Draft Action Plan Document will be uploaded when it becomes available.
+Eugene-Springfield One-Year Action Plan FY 2021: Substantial Amendment - CDBG-CV3 (Proposed Allocation)

 Program Year 2019/Fiscal Year 2020